stm32-hotspot/STM32H7-LwIP-Examples/Readme.md

 _The ETH_MDC speed couldn't be changed for some reason, but it doesn't affect the application and it was already fixed in new versions._

 ## Cortex-M7 configuration
+This step can be skipped when using Cortex-M4 core.

 * Enable ICache and DCache.
 * Enable memory protection unit (MPU) in “Background Region Privileged access only + MPU Disabled ...” mode.
 Configure regions according to the picture below:

 ![MPU configuration](img/04_mpu_configuration.png "MPU configuration")

+*Above example is for STM32H743 device.
+For other devices or Cortex-M4 core on dual-core device, different addresses and size might be necessary.
+Please refer to section [Memory layout](#memory-layout)*

+*When using dual-core device and running Ethernet on Cortex-M7 core, it must be ensured that memory used by Ethernet is not used by Cortex-M4.
+Also note the Cortex-M4 can use different address alias for D2 RAM*

 ## FreeRTOS configuration

 * Enable the FreeRTOS with CMSIS_V1 API.
-* Increase the size of defaultTask stack to 256 words
+* Increase the size of defaultTask stack to 512 words[^1]
 * Lower stack values cause memory corruptions
 * Please check also that the generated code is correct, since there is bug when increasing the MINIMAL_STACK_SIZE and there might be old value in code (this should be fixed in new versions)